 They got all the men and the horses, the drays and everything to hurry the line through from Ohakune to Makatote.
 That was the distance that had to be completed.
 So they done so by making a rough job of it, only half doing the cutting, half doing the fillings and putting light rails on, temporary, to take this parliamentary train.

 Oh, and they had a slight hitch at Raurimu; they run out of water.
 The refreshment carriage could only accommodate about 16 to 20; well, of course there were 200 on the train, so they were making plenty of tea, plenty of tea, and the refreshment room ran out of water, and when we got to Raurimu, which was very good water indeed, mountain water you know, the man in charge, the head from Wellington, he asked us if we'd mind stopping until they filled the refreshment room with water again, got plenty of water.
 Sir Joseph Ward put his head out while they were doing it and says to me – I happened to be opposite the carriage – he says, 'Oh, shouldn't you be moving on?'
 Well, I says, 'Yes,' but I says 'You've run out of water, but there's plenty of whisky!'

 MPs travelling by rail received free gold medallion railway passes.
 Dangled from their watch-chains or hung around their necks on a chain, these passes were symbolic and instantly recognisable badges of office.
 Rail travel in the North Island remained difficult before the completion of the main trunk in 1908.
-The government offered the engineer in charge £1000 to finish it in time for the parliamentary party to travel to Auckland by rail in August 1908 to greet the American 'Great White Fleet', which was on a world tour.
+The government offered the engineer in charge £1000 (equivalent to $160,000 in 2014) to finish it in time for the parliamentary party to travel to Auckland by rail in August 1908 to greet the American 'Great White Fleet', which was on a world tour.
 The Public Works Department laboured desperately, taking many short cuts, and joined the lines from north and south just in time.